dheurtev/dheurtev/notes/sysadmin.md

 **[`^        back to top        ^`](#)**
 - Provisioning should be automated after the server starts (use cloud-init).
 - Infrastructure should be reproductible, disposable, consistent, with no end state
-- Avoid manual changes with a GUI as it leads to non-reproductible environment.
+- Avoid manual changes with a GUI as it leads to a non-reproductible environment.
 - Declarative configuration to avoid configuration drift => use containers, try to become immutable
 - Do not store passwords in code.
 Use instead IAM or Vault.
 - Send and monitor logs